 Weeds shall be controlled in the restoration area(s) for a minimum of 5 years (10 years for oak and walnut restoration sites).
 Weeds shall be removed mechanically, to the degree feasible.
-Where mechanical removal is ineffective or detrimental to the soil profile, herbicides shall be applied utilizing appropriate methodologies and application rates, as determined by the Project Sponsor(s) and/or Maintenance Contractor.
+Where mechanical removal is ineffective or detrimental to the soil profile, herbicides shall be applied utilizing appropriate methodologies and application rates, as determined by the Project Sponsor(s) and/or Maintenance Contractor, and as described in Section 2.10.3.